insperatum/9.66/chapters/02-pset3.md

 This is because in order to initialise the search, Metropolis-Hastings has to find at a setting for the random choices which has non-zero posterior probability.
 It attempts this by sampling from the prior until it lands on a state which satisfies all of the conditions (i.e. until it happens to sample the correct sequence of coin faces).
 For sequences much longer than the one above, Metropolis-Hastings will fail to initialise.

 We can rewrite the model above to fix this problem.
-Rather than sampling latent variables for faces solely to condition on their particular values, we can use the `observe` keyword to directly add each $$\mathbb{P}(\text{observation} \mid \text{coin})$$ as a likelihood factor. `observe` is descibed in the [probmods textbook](https://probmods.org/v2/chapters/03-conditioning.html#conditions-observations-and-factors).
+Rather than sampling a face solely to condition it to equal some particular value, we can use the `observe` keyword to directly add each $$\mathbb{P}(\text{observed face} \mid \text{coin})$$ as a likelihood factor. `observe` is descibed in the [probmods textbook](https://probmods.org/v2/chapters/03-conditioning.html#conditions-observations-and-factors).

-In the codebox below, rewrite your model using `observe`, so that inference behaves well with much longer sequences.
+In the codebox below, rewrite your model so that inference behaves well with even longer sequences.
+Instead of sampling faces, your recursive function should output only a sequence of coins and call `observe` once for each coin it samples. *Hint: you may want to use either a [Bernoulli Distribution](http://docs.webppl.org/en/master/distributions.html#Bernoulli) or a [Categorical Distribution](http://docs.webppl.org/en/master/distributions.html#Categorical) for your observations*.

 ~~~~
 var observations = ['H', 'H', 'H', 'T', 'T', 'T', 'T', 'T', 'T', 'H', 'H', 'H', 'T', 'H', 'H', 'H',
                     'T', 'H', 'H', 'T', 'T', 'H', 'T', 'T', 'H', 'T', 'T', 'H', 'H', 'H', 'T', 'T']